mshash8/data-512-homework_2/README.md

   * Output: Metadata about the article and probabilities of it belonging to a label and a final prediction.
   * A code snippet is used in the Data Acquistion phase from [notebook](https://drive.google.com/file/d/17C9xsmR9U3lJeD52UTbAedlHDetwYsxs/view?usp=drive_link).
 This code was modified to include HTTPS status code checks.
   * The [labelings](https://en.wikipedia.org/wiki/Wikipedia:Content_assessment) were learned based on articles in Wikipedia that were peer-reviewed using the Wikipedia content assessment procedures.
+  * An [API Key](https://api.wikimedia.org/wiki/Authentication) is required to call this API.
+More information about this can be found in the notebook linked above.

 # Platform
 This project was run on jupyter notebook on localhost.